agilesolutions/agilesolutions.github.io/presentations/star.md

 - **Action** - the action you took
 - **Result** - what happened as a result of your action and what you learned from the experience

+### Star Template
+- **Situation:** 1-2 sentences
+- **Task:** 2-3 sentences
+- **Action:** 3-4 sentences
+- **Result:** 2-3

+### Example
+Think of a real life example of when you had to manage challenging stakeholders.
+Diffuse the story into 4 sections.
+Max 10 sentences!
+- **SITUATION:** 1-2 sentences, OVERVIEW, FACTS.
+The project was over budget when I took over….
+- **TASK:** 2-3 sentences, PLAN, COURSE OF ACTION.
+I gathered the team for a quick audit, decided to….
+- **ACTIONS:** 3-4 sentences, ACTIONS, «I»-STATEMENTS.
+I reached out to every SH individually first, for a …..
+- **RESULTS:** 2-3 sentences, FACTS, FIGURES.
+I gained an extended timeline and a larger budget to combine another project into ours.
+In the end….

 ### Story no 1.
 - **Situation** - Project X was lacking fully automated regression testing for all services participating on Quarterly runs.
 At the moment too many bugs slipped through to higher order environments like UAT, and Production.
 - **Task** - I was assigned the task to implement a fully automated End-to-End regression and QA testing pipeline, scheduled each night to test and filter out potential programming bugs, preventing these problems to causing disruption on production environments.